OzwaldFR/Taskwarrior-JP/README.md

 Copy `tjp.ini.sample` as `tjp.ini` in the same folder as `tjp.py` then open it and replace `Enter_your_joplin_token_here` with your Web Clipper token.
 Note : this step is optionnal ; if you prefer, you can pass the token as a command-line argument to `tjp.py` each time you call it : `tjp.py --token=your_WebClipper_token ...`.

-## Basic usage : list, create, mark as done
+## Basic usage : list, create, search, mark as done

 ### Listing todo-notes